rca(1) General Commands Manual rca(1)

 toggle command.
 When infix mode is enabled (using 1

-outer enclosing parentheses are required.
+enclosing parentheses are required.
 More than one

 expression per line can be separated by ';'.
 (See below.)